impress-dev/userauth/README.md

 curl -s https://raw.githubusercontent.com/impress-dev/userauth/main/install/install.sh | sh -s "<path to Wappler project>"
 ```

-Note: This has been tested on a Mac only - volunteers are welcome to create install steps/scripts for other platforms
+Note: This has been tested on a Mac only - volunteers are welcome to offer up install steps/scripts for other platforms